weiz0823/dlx/README.md

 `make`, `make all`, or `make install` for making both programs, `make sudoku` or `make hanidoku` for making single one.
+They will use GNU C++ compiler `g++`.
+You can modify `Makefile` to change that.
-Binary executables are stored in `exe/`.
+Binary executables will be stored in `exe/`.
+Precompiled files are compiled on macOS Mojave 10.14.6.

 ## Usage of DLX API